russjury/packer/README.md

 ```
 **NOTE:** This does not set the hostname inside the VM, and it relies on DHCP -- general okay if you're using Ansible, etc to configure the VM from this point on.

-Also notice that the Packer JSON config doesn't rely on a completely insecure SSH user that you have to remember to remove.
-We use Kickstart to configure the VM instead of Packer SSH communicators, which I feel is far superior in this case.
+Also notice that the Packer JSON config doesn't rely on an SSH user that you have to remember to remove.
+Kickstart is used to configure the VM instead of Packer SSH communicators.